GarmanGroup/RIDL/README.md

 - Run on command line using ```python runRIDL.py -i input.txt -pco```

-- If RIDL does not run to completion, please see the section *RIDL did not finish, help!* below for help.
+- If RIDL does not run to completion, please see the section "*RIDL did not finish, help!*" below for help.

 ## Quick hints: